syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 </tbody>
 </table>

-N>  1.
-Updating of TOC is not supported in Silverlight, WinRT, Universal and Windows Phone applications.
-N>  2.
-Updating TOC makes use of the Word to PDF layout engine that may lead to update incorrect page number due to its limitations.
-N>  3.
-In ASP.NET Core, Blazor, and Xamarin platforms, to update TOC in a Word document we recommend you to use Word to PDF [assemblies](https://help.syncfusion.com/file-formats/docio/assemblies-required#converting-word-document-to-pdf) or [NuGet](https://help.syncfusion.com/file-formats/docio/nuget-packages-required#converting-word-document-to-pdf) as a reference in your application.

 ## Adding a TOC field

 The following code example shows how to add a table of contents (TOC) in Word document.